-• Internal communications guidance, criteria used for
+Internal communications guidance, criteria used for decision making, internal instructions, manuals and guidelines

 If access to internal instructions, manuals and guidelines for dealing with the business of the department would help the public understand how decisions are made, these should be readily available.
 We would not expect information to be revealed in cases where disclosure might damage the department's operations.